 - Reflect on their own knowledge and learning, and reflect on their role in collaboration with others

-Minimum 90 credits must be passed before one can start the practice, including all subjects in first year (60 credits) and a minimum of 30 credits from subjects in the second grade.
+Minimum 90 credits must be passed before a student can be acepted for this course, including all subjects in first year (60 credits) and a minimum of 30 credits from subjects in the second second.

 Compulsory learning activities